 What Is a Project Proposal?

 You can think of this project proposal template as the vehicle in which you deliver the rationale for your project.
-It’s a formal communications document that exists to convince your sponsor or boss that the project has a good reason for existing, in that it addresses a specific problem or exploits a unique business opportunity.
+It’s a formal communications document that exists to convince your sponsor or boss that the project has a good reason for existing as it addresses a specific problem or exploits a unique business opportunity.

-The project proposal format is created to kick off a new project.
+The project proposal is created to kick off a new project.
 The project proposal must be in-depth, but the cover letter and executive summary must be clear to convince the sponsor of its value.
-The whole project literally rests on the project proposal document, because after reviewing it, the sponsor will either approve or pass on the project.
+The whole project rests on the project proposal document because after reviewing it, the sponsor will either approve or pass on the project.

 Why You Need a Project Proposal Template

 Another fundamental is identifying a problem and explaining how the project plan is the solution to that problem.
 Projects aren’t initiated for the fun of it.
-There must be a purpose and that has to be clearly defined in the project proposal.
+There must be a purpose and that has to be clearly defined in the project proposal document.

 All projects require research.
 Whether that’s going back to historical data or market research or tapping the experience of experts, the project needs to provide the due diligence of stating what the issue is and what the potential solutions are.
 Then the project must be tethered to the organization’s business plan.
 It must adhere to the strategic goals of the organization, of course.
 But the project plan must also act as a means to further the organization’s success.
 This must be clear in your project proposal format.

-While some people use an Excel project proposal template, we’ve provided a Word template to help you with the actual document creation step-by-step, so all you have to do is fill in each step with the pertinent project information.
+While some people use an Excel project proposal template, we’ve provided a Word template to help you with the actual document creation step-by-step.
+All you have to do is fill in each step with the pertinent project information.
 So, now, how do you use this free project proposal template?

-If you’re looking for a project proposal example, you probably want to learn how to make your own proposal.
-Our example project proposal format is a great starting point for anyone who wants to create one.
+If you’re looking for a project proposal format, you probably want to learn how to make your own proposal.
+Our free project proposal template for Word is a great starting point for anyone who wants to create one.

 Most project proposal examples have a similar structure.
 These are the most important elements of a project proposal outline:

-We’ve outlined below all the steps you need to take to create your project proposal.
-Each section of the project proposal example is described in full to help you know what data or information you need to include in each area of the project proposal template.
+Below, we’ve outlined all the steps you need to take to create your project proposal.
+Each section of this simple project proposal template for Word is described in full to help you know what data or information you need to include in each area of the free project proposal template.

 Executive Summary